leolanese/Angular8-seed/README.md

 # Angular8-seed

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version ~8.3.19 with code: ~8.2.14
+This project was projected with [Angular CLI](https://github.com/angular/angular-cli) version ~8.3.19 with Core: ~8.2.14

 ```html